Localization detection based on quantum dynamics: Results

 \subsection{Quantities calculated from eigenstates}

-The exact diagonalization of the Hamiltonian without noise ($\sigma=0$) is performed for each pair of the system size $L$ and the disorder strength $w$.
-The number of disorder realizations is $10^4$ for $L=8$ and $10^3$ for $L=12$, $14$.
-For each realization, the half-chain entanglement entropy and the twist overlap are calculated and averaged over 20 eigenstates in the middle of energy spectra.
+Before investigating quantum dynamics, we confirm localization properties characterized by eigenstates of the Hamiltonian.
+They help understand quantities obtained from quantum dynamics.
+The exact diagonalization of the Hamiltonian without noise ($\sigma=0$) was performed for each pair of the system size $L$ and disorder strength $w$.
+The number of disorder realizations was $10^4$ for $L=8$ and $10^3$ for $L=10$ and $12$.
+For each realization, the half-chain entanglement entropy and twist overlap were calculated and averaged over 20 eigenstates around the center of the energy spectrum.

-Figure~\ref{fig:eig} shows the dependence on the disorder strength $w$ of the half-chain entanglement entropy $S_E$ and the absolute square of the twist overlap $|z|^2$ averaged over disorder realizations.
+Figure~\ref{fig:eig} shows the dependence on the disorder strength $w$ of the half-chain entanglement entropy $S_E$ and the absolute square of the twist overlap $|z|^2$ averaged over the disorder realizations.
 The averages of $S_E$ and $|z|^2$ are plotted with error bars in Figs.~\ref{fig:eig}(a) and (c), respectively, where the error bar represents the standard deviation.
-Figures~\ref{fig:eig}(b) and (d) plot the standard deviations of the half-chain entanglement entropy and the absolute square of the twist overlap, respectively.
+Figures~\ref{fig:eig}(b) and (d) show the standard deviations of the half-chain entanglement entropy and the absolute square of the twist overlap, respectively.

-The disorder-strength dependence of the half-chain entanglement shown in Figs.~\ref{fig:eig}(a) and (b) shows similar behavior to that of Ref.~\cite{filho2022}, although values are different because of the difference in models.
-For each $L$, the variance (standard deviation) has peaks around $w\simeq 5$--$10$, where the transition or crossover between the thermal and localized phases occurs.
+The disorder-strength dependence of the half-chain entanglement entropy shown in Figs.~\ref{fig:eig}(a) and (b) shows behavior similar to that of Ref.~\cite{filho2022}, although the values were different because of the differences in the models.
+For each $L$, the variance (standard deviation) peaks around $w\simeq 1$--$5$, where the transition or crossover between the thermal and localized phases occurs.

 As expected, the twist overlap, whose absolute square is shown in Fig.~\ref{fig:eig}(c), increases with the disorder strength.
-The variance is almost zero in the small-disorder region and becomes finite in the large-disorder one.
-These results indicate that both the average and the variance of the twist overlap are almost zero in the thermal phase but large in the localized phase.
-The disorder-strength dependence of the variance was not observed in Ref.~\cite{kutsuzawa2022}, whose model is the random-field Heisenberg chain.
-The difference in the variance behavior probably arises from the difference in models.
+The variance is almost zero in the weak-disorder region and becomes finite in the strong-disorder region.
+These results indicate that both the average and variance of the twist overlap are almost zero in the thermal phase, but large in the localized phase.
+The disorder-strength dependence of the variance was not observed in Ref.~\cite{kutsuzawa2022}, which used the random-field Heisenberg chain.
+The difference in the variance behavior is likely due to differences in the models.

+Whereas the peaks of $\delta S_E$ appear in the middle of changes in $S_E$, those of $\delta|z|^2$ occur as $|z|^2$ is large enough.
+The peaks of $\delta|z|^2$ appear probably due to the saturation of $|z|^2$.
+Thus, the peak position of $\delta|z|^2$ is not related to the transition or crossover between the thermal and localized phases.